-compared to the bulk cell.
-This effect may also cause the instability in potential of the in operando cell at a current density of -4 mA/cm2.
+With increasing current density, CO_2 conversion increases.
+Therefore an increasing area of the silver electrode surface with an increasing distance to the counter is used for reduction.
+This results in a rising iR drop and a further increasing overpotential compared to the bulk cell.
+This effect may also cause the instability in potential of the in operando cell at a current density of -4 mA cm^{-2} .
 It is important to separate this effect from the expected increase in concentration overpotential with increasing current density, which was also observed for the bulk cell.

-The oscillations and increased noise observed for the potential curve of the in operando cell at higher current densities are caused by the formation of gaseous products, i.e. CO and H_2 , in the confined cell geometry.
+The oscillations and increased noise observed for the potential curve of the in operando cell at higher current densities are caused by the formation of gaseous products, i.e., CO and H_2 , in the confined cell geometry.
 The gas bubbles tend to stick to the glass walls, the electrodes or the connection wires, until they reach a sufficient size to detach and rise to the top.
-Diameters up to 1/3 of the size of the electrode surface were observed for the gas bubbles.
+Diameters up to one-third of the size of the electrode surface were observed for the gas bubbles.
 These bubbles blocked significant fractions of the electrodes, thus affecting the electrochemical measurements.
-For the bulk cell, only a small percentage of gas bubbles adsorbed on the electrodes or the cell did not stuck due to the larger distance between the electrodes and the glass walls.
+For the bulk cell, only a small percentage of gas bubbles adsorbed on the electrodes or the cell due to the larger distance between the electrodes and the glass walls.
 Moreover, the larger electrode was affected by the comparatively smaller gas bubbles.

-For the in operando cell, the Tafel slope was determined as 148 mV per decade from current-voltage (IV) curves of the LSV experiments in the low current density region as shown in Figure 6b.
-In this region no mass transport limitations for the electrolytic reduction of CO_2 occurred.
+For the in operando cell, the Tafel slope was determined as 148 mV per decade from current-voltage (IV) curves of the LSV experiments in the low-current density region as shown in Fig. 6b.
+In this region no mass transport limitations for the electrolytic reduction of CO2 occurred.
 The slope of the Tafel plot translates to a charge transfer coefficient of $\alpha = 0.38$.
-From literature, values for the Tafel slope can range from 130 mV to 140 mV per decade, resulting in charge transfer coefficients of 0.41 - 0.45 for comparable systems at room temperature (Hori et al., 1987; Hatsukade et al., 2014; Lu et al., 2014; Hsieh et al., 2015).
-The minor discrepancy between measured and literature values may originate from the lower temperature where experiments were performed, what results in a lower thermal energy for the activation of processes and thus lower diffusion rates.
+From the literature, values for the Tafel slope can range from 130 to 140 mV per decade, resulting in charge transfer coefficients of 0.41-0.45 for comparable systems at room temperature (Hori et al., 1987; Hatsukade et al., 2014; Lu et al., 2014; Hsieh et al., 2015).
+The minor discrepancy between measured and literature values may originate from the lower temperature where experiments were performed, which results in a lower thermal energy for the activation of processes and thus lower diffusion rates.

-Overall, the in operando cell shows a comparable performance to a bulk electrolysis cell in the low current density range, i.e. below -1 mA/cm2.
+Overall, the in operando cell shows a comparable performance to a bulk electrolysis cell in the low-current density range, i.e., below -1 mA cm^{-2} .
 Due to the non-parallel cell geometry there is a spatially dependent iR drop distribution across the working electrode surface, which is unfavorable for electrolysis experiments.
-Since this effect is more pronounced for larger electrode geometries it is crucial to reduce the working electrode size.
+Since this effect is more pronounced for larger electrode geometries, it is crucial to reduce the working electrode size.
 However, a larger electrode area is beneficial for minimizing the current density during electrolysis and thus the concentration overpotential.
 The 10 mm2 electrode used in the in operando cell represents a compromise between both considerations.
-Nonetheless, the potential becomes unstable at higher current densities and electrochemical measurements may be distorted by gas bubbles stuck in the confined glass tube.
+Nonetheless, the potential becomes unstable at higher current densities, and electrochemical measurements may be distorted by gas bubbles stuck in the confined glass tube.